nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

  => => writing image sha256:587a079ad854fc79e768acda11fc05dd87d37013261249e778e80749798c2837                                               0.0s
  => => naming to iad.ocir.io/weblogick8s/quickstart-mp:1.0                                                                                 0.0s

-Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them
+5. Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them.
 ```
 This creates the Docker image, what you can check in your local repository.